segmentio/segment-docs/src/segment-app/extensions/dbt.md

 ## Git Connections

-Git Connections enable Segment to sync data with your preferred Git repository through supported connection types.
-Segment supports several connection options connecting, including SSH and token-based authentication.
+Git Connections enable Segment to sync data with your preferred Git repository through supported like SSH and token-based authentication.

 > info ""
 > Git Sync and the dbt integration operate independently.
 You don’t need Git Sync set up to use dbt, and dbt Cloud can trigger its own syncs without relying on Git Sync.